 Uniform circuit families are equivalent to Turing machines up to polynomial factors in running time.
-And so, the string Church-Turing thesis will hold equally well for uniform circuit families as Turing machines.
+And so, the strong Church-Turing thesis will hold equally well for uniform circuit families as Turing machines.

-Probabilistic and quantum variants of uniform circuit families also exist, it is only the type of circuit that will change.
-The Turing machine that generates the circuits will be deterministic for all cases.
+Probabilistic and quantum variants of uniform circuit families also exist.
+It is only the type of circuit that changes; the Turing machine that generates the circuits remains deterministic for all cases.

-Quantum circuits are convenient to deal with and we will use them to study quantum algorithms in the course.
+Uniform quantum circuits are convenient to deal with and we will use them to describe quantum algorithms in the course.

-3 Linear Algebraic View of Circuit Computations
+3 Linear-Algebraic View of Circuit Computations